-11.1 The location of a player is determined by where he/she is touching the floor.
+11.1 The location of a player is determined by where that player is touching the floor.

-While he/she is airborne, he/she retains the same status he/she had when he/she last touched the floor.
+While airborne, the player shall retain the same status as where that player last touched the floor.
 This includes the boundary line, the centre line, the 3-point line, the free-throw line, the lines delimiting the restricted area and the lines delimiting the nocharge semi-circle area.